Mostly true stories of joy, enlightenment, and just one damned thing after another.

 "I fancy so, don't you?
 Can't think of anything that's gone especially wacky in the last 24 hours.
 I suppose Princess Amy is just bored and thinking of all the things that might possibly go wrong, which of course would be everything as far as she's concerned."

 I wrestled a pair of socks from the dresser and began to upholster the outer man.
 This requires delicate acrobatics for those of us who lack the full cooperation of the lower back, and as I rolled back on the bed to bring the feet closer to the hands, Eddy the cat developed an acute interest in the socks.
-His intentions were good, but it was not helping.
+His intentions were good, but we all know where that leads, don't we?

-"Are you going to wear knickers under these pants?" asked Ms. Wonder eyeing the clothes I'd laid out.
+"Are you going to wear knickers under those pants?" asked Ms. Wonder eyeing the clothes I'd laid out.

 "Of course, I'm wearing knickers," I said holding Eddy back with one hand and attempting to don the socks with the other.
 "Do you think me wanton?"